t2ym/i18n-behavior/README.md

 </i18n-dom-bind>
 ```

-## Use Native Shadow DOM v1 on Chrome 53+ and Safari 10 for PoC Demo
+## Use Native Shadow DOM v1 on Safari 10 for PoC Demo

 Comment out `shadydom.min.js` and `shadycss.min.js` dependencies in `webcomponents-lite.js` to use native Shadow DOM v1